paulvpop/bird_point_count_analysis_and_reporting/bird_point_count_analysis_and_reporting.md

-Code and documentation authored by Paul Pop
+Code and documentation authored by Paul Pop.

+This research was carried out under the BIRD lab, ATREE, Bengaluru (PI: Rajkamal Goswami).

+*Version 1.0 - last updated 2026-04-07
+Last update - introduction*

 This is document illustrates the use of an R script for creating a species accumulation curve for your study area plotted on the same plot as richness (no. of species) and abundance (no. of individuals of each